Toontown-Event-Horizon/panda-utils-docs/source/panda3d-help/optchar.rst

-Egg-optchar also allows partially nullifying a joint by letting it moving in only some axis (for example, forbidding p rotation but allowing h rotation, etc.) I don't currently know the usecases for this, but optchar step allows setting the nullified axis after a comma (see example below).
+Egg-optchar also allows partially nullifying a joint by letting it moving in only some axis (for example, forbidding p rotation but allowing h rotation, etc.) I don't currently know the usecases for this, but optchar step allows setting the nullified axis in brackets (see example below).

 Example model config
 ~~~~~~~~~~~~~~~~~~~~